Signed in as:

 Most importantly, it teaches students and researchers that engineering and science don’t end at the lab door.

-Proposals are reviewed on a rolling basis, aligned with expedition schedules.
+Submissions are reviewed on a rolling basis and aligned with expedition schedules.

 Expedition Audacity Research Foundation